 MIDDLESEX COUNTY, NJ

 Middlesex County is home to numerous Fortune 500 companies, three universities, 19 park systems, and world-class healthcare and research facilities making it one of the nation’s most dynamic regions and a leader in technology, transportation, the arts, and food innovation.
-As one of the most diverse populations in the country, Middlesex County is home to over 832,000 residents living throughout 25 municipalities.
-Ranked #1 in the state for best schools, the County offers an award-winning vocational school system, a county college, and workforce development creating a unique ecosystem in which opportunities abound.
+As one of the most diverse populations in the country, Middlesex County is home to over 863,000 residents living throughout 25 municipalities.
+The County’s award-winning Middlesex County Magnet Schools system and two-year Middlesex College uphold its position as #1 in the state for best schools, offering secondary and postsecondary education and workforce development programs that create a unique ecosystem in which opportunities abound.
 Conveniently located between New York and Philadelphia, Middlesex County is a leading destination for businesses and residents alike to live, work, and play – and has been since the 17th century.
-For more information, visit middlesexcountynj.gov and find us onFacebook, Instagram, and LinkedIn.
+For more information, visit middlesexcountynj.govand find us onFacebook, Instagram, and LinkedIn.